 The majority of the site is a commercial forest that, therefore, has only a certain lifespan until being felled.
-To accommodate the turbines and their bases approximately 59.38ha of forestry will require to be felled however, 61.96h of offsite compensatory planting is proposed as part of the scheme.
+To accommodate the turbines and their bases approximately 49.90ha of productive forestry will be removed of forestry and will require to be felled however, 49.90ha of offsite compensatory planting is proposed as part of the scheme.
 It is considered that the commercial nature of the forestry proposals are acceptable in this instance.
 It is also noted that Scottish Forestry will also be consulted by the Scottish Government as part of the proposals.